tonyxieuoft/BCB430_Chang_Lab_program/README.md

 ```
 There is no limit to the number of genes that can be inputted into the gene query file.
 Note that the file is case-insensitive to query *names* and *descriptions*, but markers must be lowercase.
 Therefore `g:RHO`, `g:rho`, and `g:Rho` yield the same results, but `G:rho` results in an error.

-As the NCBI exon puller filters results based on **exact** matches, please note that gene names and descriptions must be identical to the ones stored in the NCBI database.
+As the NCBI exon puller filters results based on **exact** matches, provided gene names and descriptions must be identical to the ones stored in the NCBI database.

 #### Taxa File (required input)